 Figure 3.
-Rates of depression/anxiety combined for patients visiting a mental health care or intoxication care (upper panel); rates limited to first visits (bottom panel).
+Rates of depression (upper panel) and anxiety (bottom panel) for outpatients and inpatients of Finnish hospitals.

 At the level of primary care, the pandemic had also a small effect in the use of primary mental health services (Figure 3):